Gamers!: Light novel

-Sekina Aoi first published the series in 2015 through Fujimi Shobo's Fujimi Fantasia Bunko with illustrations by Saboten.
+Sekina Aoi published the series in 2015 through Fujimi Shobo's Fujimi Fantasia Bunko with illustrations by Saboten.
 Twelve volumes were released from March 20, 2015 to October 19, 2019.

 Manga

 A manga adaptation with art by Tsubasa Takahashi was serialized in Fujimi Shobo's Shōnen Ace from October 2016 to September 2019.
 The seventh and final volume was released on October 26, 2019.

 Anime

 An anime television series adaptation directed by Manabu Okamoto and produced by Pine Jam was announced.
 It aired in Japan from July 13 to September 28, 2017.
-The opening theme is "GAMERS!" by Hisako Kanemoto, Manaka Iwami and Rumi Ōkubo.
+The opening theme is "GAMERS!" by Hisako Kanemoto, Manaka Iwami, and Rumi Ōkubo.
 The ending themes are "Fight on!" for all episodes except for episode nine and ten which is "Koi no Prologue*" (恋のprologue*), both performed by Luce Twinkle Wink☆.
 Crunchyroll streamed the series, while Funimation had licensed it in North America and streamed an English dub.
-Following Sony's acquisition of Crunchyroll, the dub was moved to Crunchyroll.
+After Sony acquired Crunchyroll, the dub was added to the service.